MPdeM/imaging_diagnosis/README.md

-#### imaging_diagnosis: NOT INTENDENT for Di USE
+#### imaging_diagnosis: NOT INTENDENT for MEDICAL USE

 ### COVID-19 X-Rays PREDICTOR
 Project Summary: to use X-Ray lung images to detect COVI-19 positive cases using Machine Learning.

-Deep learning techniques for image analysis and classification Xray images can be used to spot anomalies and aid health personel in the diagnosis.
+Deep learning techniques for image analysis and classification Xray images can be used to spot anomalies and aid healthcare personnel in the diagnosis.

-##  the work in here is purelly exploratory and IT IS NOT INTENDED FOR DIAGNOSTIC PURPOSES.
+##  the work in here is purely exploratory and IT IS NOT INTENDED FOR DIAGNOSTIC PURPOSES.

 ![](images/SARS-CoV-2_without_background.png)